Master of Public Health (MPH)

 Upon completion of the program Students will:

-1. Explain the history and philosophy, and core functions of Public Health public health professional.
+1. Explain the history and philosophy, and core functions of Public Health.

 2. Apply evidence-based approaches that utilize quantitative and qualitative methods to inform program planning, implementation, evaluation